xyzrv0/Roblox-Aimbot-Script/README.md

 Default On/Off key is Left-Ctrl.
 Aimbot key is Right Mouse Button.

 To change Smoothing, change the Value on line 106.
+(0.1 - 1.5 recommended)

 To change default On/Off Key, change the code on line 89 to your desired Key e.g. "Enum.KeyCode.LeftControl" To "Enum.KeyCode.V"